openfaas/ingress-operator/README.md

 * The `domain` field corresponds to a DNS entry which points at your IngressController's public IP, or the IP of one of the hosts if using `HostPort`.

 * `function` refers to the function you want to expose on the domain.

+* `path` set a root path / prefix for the function to be mounted at the domain specified in `domain`

 * `tls` whether to provision a TLS certificate using JetStack's [cert-manager](https://github.com/jetstack/cert-manager)